apache/datafusion-ballista/docs/source/user-guide/architecture.md

 ### Shuffle

-Each stage of the execution graph has the same partitioning schema for all of the operators in the plan.
+Each stage of the execution graph has the same partitioning scheme for all of the operators in the plan.
 However, the output of each stage typically needs to be repartitioned before it can be used as the input to the next stage.
 An example of this is when a query contains multiple joins.
 Data needs to be partitioned by the join keys before the join can be performed.